 This will likely change if interest in NMN continues to grow and other companies rush into the market.

 Dr Sinclair has indicated interest in developing products around NMN in the near future.

 Nicotinamide Riboside has been sold commercially since 2014 as Niagen.

 Dr Charles Brenner discovered Nicotinamide Riboside back in 2005, and is one of the leading researchers evaluating NR as a supplement for boosting NAD+ in humans.
 He currently is involved in a company that markets a brand of Niagen capsules.

 Fans of NMN such as Dr Sinclair claim that since NR must first be converted to NMN, it is more efficient to supplement with NMN as it is only 1 step away from NAD+

 As depicted in the image, it is NMN > NR (enter cell) > NMN > NAD+.
 This would SEEM to favor NR, but we do not have a good consensus on this question.

 Dr Brenner clearly has reason to prefer NR over NMN, but some of the research does seem to indicate that NR is the most attractive NAD+ booster such as the Trammel PHD work on NR and NAD+ that Dr Brenner oversaw.

 This NMN study indicates the importance of NAD+ decrease as a common trigger of age-associated physiological decline, and the possibility that supplementation to increase NAD+ can ameliorate some of this decline.

-However, some questions remain about the NAD+ boosting effect of NMN in humans.
 It certainly holds great potential, and we look forward to completion of the first human studies with NMN.